robinmonjo/coincoin/apps/blockchain/README.md

 > Blockchain is a distributed database that maintains a continuously-growing list of records called blocks secured from tampering and revision. - Wikipedia

+Basically, the two main properties of blockchain are:

+- decentralisation: there is no central authority
+- immutability: data in the blockchain can't be modified.
+This is made possible by cryptographic hash functions and proof-of-work

-While blockchain is mostly used to store cryptocurrencies transactions, it can also be used to store "any" kind of data.
+This make the blockchain a perfect fit to store store cryptocurrencies transactions.
+However, it can also be used to store "any" kind of data.
 This simple implementation focuses on mechanisms behind a blockchain (see the [`token` app](../token/README.md) for a cryptocurrency implementation using this blockchain).

 ## Features / goals